mi5hmash/MGSV_SaveTranslator/README.md

 <img src="https://github.com/mi5hmash/MGSV_SaveTranslator/blob/main/.resources/images/ResearchPage.png" alt="ResearchPage"/>

-Let's assume the decrypted PS4 SaveData files come from an encrypted archive called ***"MGSVTPPSaveDataJP"***.
+Now, let's assume the decrypted PS4 SaveData files come from an encrypted archive called ***"MGSVTPPSaveDataJP"***.
 There is no such profile out of the box, so you have to find a decryption key that will unlock all the files inside it.

 First, in the Research tab, fill in the TextBox **(1)** by dragging and dropping the file on it, pasting the path to that file, or selecting the file using the FilePicker by clicking on the button **(2)**.